-In accordance with Prudential Standard GPS 220 Risk Management and GPS 230 Reinsurance Management issued by the Australian Prudential Regulation Authority (APRA), the Board and senior management have developed a risk management framework that is designed to ensure that risks that may affect RAA Insurance's abilities to meet obligations to policy holders are identified, assessed, mitigated and monitored.
-RAA Insurance's objective is not to eliminate all risk, but to ensure that risk is recognised and maintained at an acceptable level and at an acceptable cost.
+In accordance with Prudential Standard CPS 220 Risk Management and GPS 230 Reinsurance Management issued by the Australian Prudential Regulation Authority (APRA), the Board and senior management have developed a risk management framework that is designed to ensure that risks that may affect the Company's abilities to meet obligations to policyholders are identified, assessed, mitigated and monitored.
+The Company's objective is not to eliminate all risk, but to ensure that risk is recognised and maintained at an acceptable level and at an acceptable cost.
+RAA Insurance has established a conservative risk appetite with a view to maintaining the value of the RAA brand and ensuring growth and profitable operations in a niche market (personal lines) in South Australia and Broken Hill.
+The Board of RAA Insurance reviews the Risk Appetite Statement on an annual basis.

-The Risk Management Framework (RMF) is made up of a series of components which, in total, comprise the overall approach RAA Insurance has to managing risk.
-The main components are the Risk Management Strategy (RMS), Reinsurance Management Strategy (ReMS), Investment Management Strategy, Capital Management Plan and the Internal Capital Adequacy Assessment Process (ICAAP).
+The Risk Management Framework (RMF) is made up of a series of components which, in total, comprise the overall approach the Company has to managing risk.
+The main components are the Risk Management Framework & Strategy (RMS), Risk Appetite Statement, Reinsurance Management Strategy (ReMS), Investment Management Strategy and the Internal Capital Adequacy Assessment Process (ICAAP).

-The RMF's aim is to ensure that RAA Insurance has in place policies, procedures, processes and controls that effectively identify, assess, mitigate and monitor the key risks that the Company faces during the course of its operations.
+The RMF's aim is to ensure that the Company has in place policies, procedures, processes and controls that effectively identify, assess, mitigate and monitor the key risks that the Company faces during the course of its operations.

-The Board and senior management are responsible for ensuring the assets of RAA Insurance are safeguarded from risk, provide shareholders with assurance that their investment is protected from material claims losses and that RAA Insurance is able to meet obligations to policyholders when they fall due.
+The Board and senior management are responsible for ensuring the assets of the Company are managed in accordance with risk appetite, provide shareholders with comfort that their investment is protected from material claims losses and that the Company is able to meet obligations to policyholders when they fall due.

-The Board is responsible for reviewing the RMS annually to ensure adequate frameworks exist to monitor and evaluate circumstances that may impact the RAA Insurance's risk profiles.
+The Board is responsible for reviewing the Risk Management Framework & Strategy annually to ensure adequate frameworks exist to monitor and evaluate circumstances that may impact the Company's risk profile.
 Annually, the Board certifies to APRA that adequate strategies have been put in place to monitor the risks and that systems are in place to ensure compliance with legislative and prudential requirements.
 The Board also certifies to APRA that it is satisfied as to the adequacy and compliance with the RMS.

-An integral part of RAA Insurance's overall RMS is the governance and management of the risks that impact the amount, timing and uncertainty of cash flows from insurance contracts.
-RAA Insurance has established internal controls to manage risk in the areas of exposure relevant to its business.
+An integral part of the Company's overall RMS is the governance and management of the risks that impact the amount, timing and uncertainty of cash flows from insurance contracts.
+The Company has established internal controls to manage risk in the areas of exposure relevant to its business.
 The risk categories discussed below are:

-- strategic and tactical risk
+- · strategic and tactical risk

 - reinsurance risk

 - operational risk

 - insurance risk